 A healthier alternative to white rice is brown rice.
 It can work as the energy-boosting foundation for many different recipes, including stirfry and vegan fried rice.

 Because brown rice is a whole grain, its fiber can lower your cholesterol levels, give you a streamlines digestive system, and even prevent the formation of blood clots.
-With so many nutrients, including protein, iron, and selenium, brown rice is truly an energy-boosting food.
+With so many nutrients, including protein, iron, and selenium, brown rice is truly a vegan energy-boosting food.

 You probably already know that Chipotle has a tasty tofu option called sofritas, but next time you pay them a visit, you should go for the brown rice instead of the white rice.
 Their burrito bowls make me a very happy woman.